 Welcome to my small body of work on clinical infectious disease, global health education and practice, and public health policy.
-If you’d like to get in touch about anything I’d be delighted to hear from you.
+If you’d like to get in touch about collaborating on anything I’d be delighted to hear from you.
 Please see the various links for details of past and present research.

-I currently work as a consultant at Public Health England, split between AMR and global health strengthening, where I previously spent a year working through the NHS Medical Director’s Clinical Fellows Scheme, where appointees are placed within a range of organisations to gain unique experience of working at the highest levels of healthcare management, policy and leadership.
-I joined PHE from an Medical Research Council-funded Epidemiology Masters at London School of Hygiene & Tropical Medicine, and held an Academic Clinical Fellowship in Infectious Diseases at King’s College London.
+I initially joined the then Health Protection Agency working through the NHS Medical Director’s Clinical Fellows Scheme, where appointees are placed within a range of organisations to gain unique experience of working at the highest levels of healthcare management, policy and leadership.
+I have an Medical Research Council-funded Epidemiology Masters at London School of Hygiene & Tropical Medicine, and held an Academic Clinical Fellowship in Infectious Diseases at King’s College London.

-I helped lead Alma Mata Global Health Graduates’ Network, a junior professional network supporting postgraduate training in global health, and am an advisor to the All-Party Parliamentary Group on Global Health.
+I helped lead Alma Mata Global Health Graduates’ Network, a junior professional network supporting postgraduate training in global health, and was an advisor to the All-Party Parliamentary Group on Global Health.
 For the six years I was a Trustee for the Tropical Health & Education Trust.
 I have had public health leadership roles with the International Federation of Medical Students’ Associations and Medsin UK.
 I have a strong commitment to educational development, having sat for several years on the BMA’s Student Education Committee and the Junior Association for the Study of Medical Education’s National Executive.